gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 2. Access your application's domain, provided at the end of the deployment process.
 3. Run `azion logs cells --tail` to retrieve live tail logs of your edge functions.

-> Note: the `azion logs cells` command fetches logs from the last 5 minutes.
-More details are available in the [command documentation](https://www.azion.com/en/documentation/products/azion-cli/overview/#using-azion-logs-cells).
+> Note: the `azion logs cells` command fetches logs from the last *5 minutes*.
+More details are available in the [azion logs command documentation](https://www.azion.com/en/documentation/products/azion-cli/overview/#using-azion-logs-cells).

 ---